 ACHENA accreditation is a voluntary, peer-regulated process.
 School of Homeopathy is on the last step of the recognitition process for accreditation with the Accreditation Commission for Homeopathic Education in North America (ACHENA).

-From January 2018 US and Canadian students of homeopathy that wish to sit the The Council for Homeopathic Certification (CHC) exam and be listed with Certified Classical Homeopath (CCH) must attend schools/programs that have either had their curriculum approved by or are fully accredited by ACHENA.
-The School of Homeopathy is on Step 4 of 5.
+From January 2018 US and Canadian students of homeopathy that wish to sit the The Council for Homeopathic Certification (CHC) exam and be listed with Certified Classical Homeopath (CCH) must attend schools/programs that are either a candidate for accreditation or are fully accredited by ACHENA.
+The School of Homeopathy is currently a 'candidate for accreditation'.

 Once the School is fully accredited by ACHENA graduates will be eligible to sit the CHC exam before applying for CHC, CCH and/or NASH.

 School of Homeopathy recognises the importance of meeting community accepted standards for educating professional homeopaths and is committed to excellence in programming and peer review as a means to evaluating our program.